44100hertz/branchy16/README.md

 Loads from I/O addresses must be load-waited in order to return a value other than 0.
 When an I/O device stores to that address, it will unlock every load-waited branch for that address on the same cycle.
 However, load-waiting a non-readable I/O address will lock that branch forever.

 Storing to an I/O address will send that value to the device and may trigger side-effects.
+Be aware of the fact that stores are OR'd together and occur between cycles.

 ### Console